 However if only one person i.e. either husband or wife are in service than he/she has the choice to make either his/her parents or his/her parents - in-law as dependants in his/her card.

 16) What is the procedure to register with the CGHS?

-- Draft for required amount towards CGHS contribution – in the name of ‘P.A.O., CGHS New Delhi’ in Delhi and in the name of ‘Additional Director, CGHS' of the city.
+Draft for a required amount towards CGHS contribution – in the name of ‘P.A.O., CGHS New Delhi’ in Delhi and in the name of ‘Additional Director, CGHS' of the city.

-In case PPO is not ready for any reason, there is option to get a provisional card on the basis of Last Pay Certificate.
-The data uploaded in the data base and a print out is issued on the same day for immediate use.
+In case PPO is not ready for any reason, there is an option to get a provisional card on the basis of the Last Pay Certificate.
+The data is uploaded in the database and a printout is issued on the same day for immediate use.
 Plastic cards are sent to the Wellness Centres and the beneficiaries collect the cards from there.
 The plastic card numbers are displayed on the notice board of the Wellness Centre for the information of the beneficiaries.
 SMS is sent to the mobile number of the beneficiaries reminding them to collect their plastic cards.